1980 Giro d'Italia: Classification leadership

 A sample of the 48 hairpin turns near the top of the eastern ramp of the Stelvio Pass, the Cima Coppi (highest elevation point) of the 1980 Giro.

 Three different jerseys were worn during the 1980 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider, and allowing time bonuses for the first three finishers on mass-start stages – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

-For the points classification, which awarded a purple (or cyclamen) jersey to its leader, cyclists were given points for finishing a stage in the top 15; additional points could also be won in intermediate sprints.
+There were no time bonuses in 1980.

+The second classification was the points classification.
+Riders received points for finishing in the top positions in a stage finish, with first place getting the most points, and lower placings getting successively fewer points.
+The rider leading this classification wore a purple (or cyclamen) jersey.

 The green jersey was awarded to the mountains classification leader.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 Each climb was ranked as either first, second or third category, with more points available for higher category climbs.
 The Cima Coppi, the race's highest point of elevation, awarded more points than the other first category climbs.
 The Cima Coppi for this Giro was the Stelvio Pass.
 The first rider to cross the Stelvio was French rider Jean-René Bernaudeau.

 The white jersey was worn by the leader of young rider classification, a ranking decided the same way as the general classification, but considering only riders aged 24 and younger.

 Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.

+There were other minor classifications within the race, including the Campionato delle Regioni classification.
+The leader wore a blue jersey with colored vertical stripes ("maglia azzurra con banda tricolore verticale").
+This classification was the most important intermediate sprint classification in the Giro; the first three riders that crossed the intermediate sprint scored points.

+The FIAT classification, created in the 1976 edition, was used again, but this year the winner received a Fiat Panda.
+For this classification, there was one intermediate sprint per stage, and the first three riders scored points.

 The rows in the following table correspond to the jerseys awarded after that stage was run.